radishmouse/deployment-guide/README.md

 And it's similar to Google Cloud and Microsoft Azure.

+## What is EC2?

+Elastic
+Compute
+Cloud

+It's a "virtual" computer - it's a program that thinks it's a whole computer.

+## How is that different from S3?

+It's a program that thinks it's a thumb drive.

+There's no terminal, and no fun.

 ## What's Linux?

 It's the operating system that runs most servers on the internet.

 ## What's an Operating System?

+It's a program that can run other programs.

+It can manage the hardware in addition to running programs.

 ## Why do we use Linux?

+Because it looks good on your resume.

+Also, it's fun.

 ## What's Ubuntu?

+It's a "flavor" of Linux.

 ## What's a firewall?

+It's a program that protects your network ports from h4x0rz.

 ## What's an instance?

+This is a single EC2 server.

 ## How do we access our instance?

+We'll use ssh to log in remotely.

 ## What's SSH?

+It lets you log in to a remote computer and it gives you a bash shell.

 ## What's `sudo`?